FreeCAD/FreeCAD-documentation/wiki/O-X-Y_type_attachment_modes.md

 For other modes, the axes are mapped in the corresponding fashion.

 If **Reference3** is not provided, FreeCAD makes default choices for it.
-For modes O-X-Y, O-X-Z, O-Y-X and O-Y-Z **Reference3** is taken to align with the global Z-axis.
-For modes O-Z-X and O-Z-Y **Reference3** is taken to be the global Y-axis.
+For modes O-X-Y, O-X-Z, O-Y-X and O-Y-Z **Reference3** is taken to align with the local Z-axis.
+For modes O-Z-X and O-Z-Y **Reference3** is taken to be the local Y-axis.